davesantos/tumblr-boilerplate/README.md

 ###  License

 tumblr-boilerplate is freely distributable under the terms of the [MIT license](https://github.com/davesantos/tumblr-boilerplate/blob/master/LICENSE.md).
+Contribute any pull requests you might find helpful for others.